-Watch Ghosts of War on VOD and digital
+Watch Ghosts of War on digital and on Netflix

 Eric Bress wrote and directed Ghosts of War and this movie certainly has the potential of his earlier work.
 It just feels like it’s coming out a good ten years too late to be impressive.
 I’m referring to the final part of the story here since I did love the beginning in every way.

 Back in 2004, Eric Bress co-wrote and co-directed The Butterfly Effect which is a damn brilliant movie.
 This is his first time directing since making that movie.
 Bress made The Butterfly Effect with J. Mackye Gruber, who is also just getting back into directing now.
 It almost seems like some kind of curse that neither of them continued right after.